ppy/osu-wiki/news/2024/2024-09-17-performance-points-star-rating-updates.md

 ### Speed distance hotfix

-A [change](https://github.com/ppy/osu/pull/29980) proposed by [tsunyoku](https://osu.ppy.sh/users/11315329) was created to hotfix the speed distance bonus.
+A [change](https://github.com/ppy/osu/pull/29980) proposed by [tsunyoku](https://osu.ppy.sh/users/11315329) hotfixes the speed distance bonus.

 The distance bonus exists to reward flow aim by multiplying it onto the speed difficulty.
 In this hotfix, rather than the bonuses being multiplicative they have been changed to be additive to overall decrease the effect the distance bonus has on the speed value.